reecemartin/firecal/README.md

 Data model / How to represent data in code

+"Futures" are accounts / portfolios at some time in the future, tied to accounts at a given time

 #### User Flow

 User opens application in their CLI, they then proceeed to enter their accounts which include names, current values, and expected return rate (ExRR) (+User Can Open Saved Accounts,